bbiscuit/lane_detection_esp/README.md

 the LCD screen is connected to the board, so make sure that it is removed prior to running `idf.py flash`.

+## Using the Debugger
+Debugger.py is a Python script which allows environmental parameters to be configured for the detection done on the ESP-32 CAM. _Finish!_

 ## Transmission to the Junior Robot
 The define `UART_NUM` specifies the UART port which the ESP-32 transmits its control data over.
 This includes a steering parameter and whether or not the stop-line has been detected.
 The protocol